Big Brother (Slovenian TV series) season 3: Darja

 Darja Vrbnjak is 46 and from Štore.
 She's the mother of David.
 Darja was evicted on Day 43.

 David

 David Vrbnjak is a 25-year-old engineer from Štore.
 He's the son of Darja.
 David was evicted on Day 92.

 Dijana

 Dijana Branilovič is 34 and from Jesenice.
 Dijana was evicted on Day 22.

 Franc

 Franc Rozman is 68 and from Izola.
 Franc entered the house on day 50 as one of five new housemates.
 Franc was evicted on Day 78.

 Ksenija

 Ksenija Kranjec is 23 and from Slovenj Gradec.
 Ksenija was evicted on Day 15.

 Marko

 Marko Ubiparip is 21 and from Ljubljana.
 Marko was evicted on Day 29.

 Martin

 Martin Flis is 24 and from Krško.
 Martin entered the house on day 50 along with four other housemates.
 Martin was evicted on Day 99.

 Mitja

 Mitja Valant is 27 and from Drevenik.
 Mitja was one of five housemates to enter the house on day 50.
 Mitja was evicted on Day 105.

-Natalija

-Natalija Mikložič is 27 and from Maribor.
-Natalija was one of the five new housemates to enter the house on day 50.
-Natalija was evicted on Day 64.